 Your vicar will discuss with you the dates and times of your service so please be cautious when making any arrangements until dates have been confirmed.

 The first Sunday in the month at 12.45pm or most weeks at the 9.15am all age family service.

-The second Sunday in the month at 12.45pm and the third Sunday in the month at 11.00am.
+Usually on the second Sunday in the month at 12.45pm and the third Sunday in the month at 11.00am.

 St Peter & St Paul